This article is still getting updated…

 Every change is tracked with git, and I have remote repositories on AWS CodeCommit.
 Amazon gives it for free without any restrictions, that sounds really good.
 When I’m satisfied with the changes I do push and have a production-ready code in place.
 Codebase worth nothing since everything is docerized, so I need to build a container.
 For every micro service I have a shell script resided on my computer, that downloads the latest codebase from AWS, creates a slim container that is ready for deploy via two pass Dockerfile, uploads the container to docker hub and tags it as latest.
 It takes quite some time for certain projects, e.g. basic Vapor-based API may require ten minutes and more to build.
 Therefore, builds do fail sometimes, usually if not all changes are committed, then I have to restart the process.

 Now it’s deployment time.
-I need to SSH to my swarm master node, pull the latest images from docker hub, shutdown the swarm and deploy it again.
+I need to SSH to my swarm master node, pull the latest images from docker hub and update the corresponding services.
 I had two separated stacks: one for WordPress with mysql and another one for everything else that I merged into a single one later because I want to have a single reverse proxy.
 Please let me know in comments if I’m stupid here and I still can have them separated (i.e. two stacks must share a network).
 However, there’s a downtime and quite some manual work involved for every update.
 If that’s not enough updates DO fail sometimes, for different reasons and then everything down until I resolve the problem.
 These are pet projects so downtime do not hurt my wallet, yet they definitely bother me.

 Well, it sounds obvious but if you have more than just a single machine, it helps to have a staging environment, which is as close to your production as possible.
 Even if you don’t have excessive machines, build the environment locally.
 Since updates do fail even with highly diverse team of a single person, it is hard to overvalue a chance to send to downtime something known to you only instead of what is published.
 Since I had two servers, I moved one of them out of my “private cloud” and dedicated it to deployment process instead.
 It should have been possible to use my local NAS for the same purpose, but I’d rather watch something via Plex while a machine in datacenter does heavy lifting.
 I still do backups onto NAS though, I trust AWS but backups are cool to have.

 Long story short, there is a server, that has everything that I develop with essential dependencies.
 It is all defined in a single docker stack with .yml very similar to what I have in production.
-I also have Jenkins container running over there that does ALL manual steps for me and in the following paragraphs I will describe everything needed to make it work.
+Turned out that with this approach I have two times manual work, so it’s time for automation.
+Now I have Jenkins container running over there that does ALL manual steps for me and in the following paragraphs I will describe everything needed to make it work.

 Automate Everything, Step-by-step